Exponential growth of colored HOMFLY-PT homology: Introduction

-\textbf{Acknowledgements:} It is my pleasure to thank Anna Beliakova, Christian Blanchet, Sergei Gukov, Mikhail Khovanov, Lukas Lewark, Andrew Lobb, Satoshi Nawata, David Rose, Marko Sto\v{s}i\'c, Daniel Tubbenhauer and Edward Witten for valuable discussions related to this work.
-Special thanks go to Jake Rasmussen for his advice and comments on the manuscript.
+\textbf{Acknowledgements:} It is my pleasure to thank Anna Beliakova, Christian Blanchet, Sergei Gukov, Mikhail Khovanov, Lukas Lewark, Andrew Lobb, Satoshi Nawata, Louis-Hadrien Robert, David Rose, Marko Sto\v{s}i\'c, Daniel Tubbenhauer, Emmanuel Wagner, and Edward Witten for valuable discussions related to this work.
+Special thanks go to Jake Rasmussen for his advice and comments on the manuscript, and to an anonymous referee, whose comments have significantly improved the exposition.
 Further, I would like to thank the California Institute of Technology, Columbia University, the Simons Center for Geometry and Physics, the Universit\'e catholique de Louvain and the Universit\"{a}t Z\"{u}rich for their kind hospitality and support while this work was in progress.

 \textbf{Conventions:} All links and tangles are assumed to be oriented and framed, link and tangle diagrams are assumed to be oriented and they represent oriented, framed links and tangles via the blackboard framing.